kfung21/norcaltravels/posts/2020-06-23_Dumb-Jokes.md

 *“Ohhh, bless you … Bless you … Riiiight.
 Because you’re special air.”     —A burp to a sneeze Comedian Andrew Hibbard*

 THE ONLY QUALIFICATION… <br/>
 *The only qualification for working at an airline is making a confused face at a monitor.
 Comedian Julius Sharpe*

 CATCH AND RETWEET <br/>
 *Give a man a fish, and he’ll Instagram it; teach a man to fish, and he’ll still Instagram it. @hipstermermaid*

 I INVENTED A NEW WORD: <br/>
 *plagiarism.
 Submitted by M. R.*

 PSYCHED OUT <br/>
 *I spent four years in college.
 I didn’t learn a thing.
 It was really my own fault.
 I had a double major in psychology and reverse psychology.
 B. J. Novak, who says he was hired as a writer for The Office on the strength of the joke above.*

 HONESTLY KIND OF FUGLY ABE <br/>
 *If I were two-faced, would I be wearing this one?
 Abraham Lincoln*

 SPEAK SOFTLY, KICK GENTLY <br/>
 *If you could kick the person in the pants responsible for most of your trouble, you wouldn’t sit for a month.
 Theodore Roosevelt*

 FIVE-FINGER FLIP-FLOP <br/>
 *Give me a one-handed economist!
-All my  economists say, “On the one hand ... on the other.”
+All my economists say, “On the one hand ...on the other.”
 Harry Truman*

 WAKE THE PREZ <br/>
 *I have left orders to be awakened at any time in case of a national emergency—even if I’m in a Cabinet meeting. —Ronald Reagan*

 RIGHT TO IGNORE <br/>
 *Being president is like running a cemetery: You’ve got a lot of people under you, and nobody’s listening.
 Bill Clinton*

 GORGEOUS GEORGE <br/>
 *I don’t think George Clooney has a bathroom mirror, just a note taped to the wall that says “Don’t worry about it.”
 Comedian Eli Yudin*

 LOWER YOUR EARS <br/>
 *Haircuts are great because I did none of the work but get all the credit. @ludwig (Ludwig Pettersson)*

 PORTABLE PRIMPING <br/>
 *People always ask me how long it takes to do my hair.
 I don’t know.
 I’m never there.
 Dolly Parton*

 CAMERA NOSTALGIA <br/>
 *One time, a guy handed me a picture and said, “Here’s a picture of me when I was younger.”
 Every picture of you is when you were younger.
 Comedian Mitch Hedberg*

 TRAPPIEST PLACE ON EARTH <br/>
 *A man won an $8,000 settlement from Disneyland after he got stuck on the It’s a Small World ride.
 He said he’ll use the money to cut out the part of his brain that won’t stop playing “It’s a Small World After All.”
 Conan O’Brien*

 HOW HOT WAS IT? <br/>
 *It was so hot in Beverly Hills, people were frying egg whites on the sidewalk.
 Comedian Matt Wohlfarth*

 A UNIFIED ASSAULT <br/>
 *Hold, Brothers, Hold ...
 CHARGE!!!
 (Ice at the bottom of my cup) Demetri Martin*